 Earth Day is on April 22nd.
 The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

-Earth Day itself takes place on April 22nd, which in 2025 is a Tuesday.
+Earth Day itself takes place on April 22nd, which in 2026 is a Wednesday.
 Some Lower Mainland Earth Day events happen on the official day, but many take place on the weekend.
-In the case of Party for the Planet, for example, it takes place on Saturday, April 26th in 2025.
+In the case of Party for the Planet, for example, it took place on Saturday, April 26th in 2025.

-See below for details about Earth Day events that are happening in 2025 as well as ones that happened last year.
-As of mid-April, details for some of this year’s activities are still to be confirmed.
+See below for details about Earth Day events that happened this year as well as ones that happened in 2024.
+Some of this year’s activities were still to be confirmed.

 This article includes information about the following events: